Dart League Rules

 It is common courtesy for the player needing a substitute to handle the fees for substitution.

 In the event more than one player from a team is unable to make the scheduled match, or a substitute cannot be found, the match must be either rescheduled or forfeited.
 If a team must reschedule a match, that team’s captain must notify the opposing team and the League Coordinator at least 24 hours before the scheduled match.
-Matches can be rescheduled any length of time in advance, but the match must be played no later than 2 weeks after the originally scheduled date and no later than 1 week prior to a positioning round.
+Matches can be rescheduled any length of time in advance, but the match must be played no later than 2 weeks after the originally scheduled date and no later than 1 week prior to a positioning round unless arrangements have been made with league director.
 In the case of a split season, the rescheduled match must be completed no later than 1 week prior to the start of the second half of the season.
-No team is allowed to have more than 2 make up matches pending at any single time.
+No team is allowed to have more than 2 make up matches pending at any single time unless prior approval of League Director has been obtained.